wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image137](./images/media/image137.png)

-7. In the terminal window where tail is running, you can see that the application has been accessed.
+7. In the terminal window where tail is running, you can see that the application is accessed.

     ![image138](./images/media/image138.png)